 Share

-Equipping part 1: Through learning, some of those hidden or lesser known resources pop up.
+Equipping, part 1: Through learning, some of those hidden or lesser-known resources pop up.
 We can learn from your successes, ideas, and best practices.
-All of these can be shared with the community through blog posts, resource pages on the site, and through email newsletters.
+All of these can be shared with the community through blog posts, podcast episodes, resource pages on the site, and other forms of community.

 Develop